makrai/notes/he22-masked-autenc-scalab-vision.md

   * Coupling these two designs enables us to train large models effic & effec: we accelerate training (by 3x or more) and improve accuracy
     * high-capacity models that generalize well
     * eg, a vanilla ViT-Huge model achieves the best accuracy (87.8%) among methods that use only ImageNet-1K data
-    * Transfer performance in downstream tasks outperforms supervised pre-training and shows promising scaling behavior
+    * Transfer performance in downstream tasks outperforms supervised pre-train
+      * promising scaling behavior

 # 1 Intro

-* models today can easily overfit one million images [13] and begin to
+* models today can easily overfit one million images [13]
   * demand 100s of millions of—often publicly inaccessible—labeled images [16]
 * NLP: self-supervised pretraining
   * autoregressive language modeling in GPT [47, 48, 4] and
-  * masked autoencoding in BERT [14], are conceptually simple: they
+  * masked autoencoding in BERT [14], are conceptually simple
   * both remove a portion of the data and learn to predict the removed content => generalizable NLP models containing over one hundred billion params [4]
 * vision: masked autoencoders, a form of more general denoising autoencoders